papiodesu/leptos_book/src/view/03_components.md

 ```

 Hm... this won’t compile.
 It should be pretty easy to understand why: we’ve declared
-that the "progress」 prop takes 「ReadSignal<i32>」, and 「double_count" is not
+that the "progress" prop takes "ReadSignal<i32>", and "double_count" is not
-"ReadSignal<i32>」.
-As rust-analyzer will tell you, its type is 「|| -> i32", i.e.,
+"ReadSignal<i32>".
+As rust-analyzer will tell you, its type is "|| -> i32", i.e.,
 it’s a closure that returns an "i32".

 There are a couple ways to handle this.
 One would be to say: “Well, I know that